How To Get Trekking Permits In Nepal: A Complete Guide 2025

 Trekking permits in Nepal vary depending on the trekking route you choose, and to make things easier for you, we have listed the types of trekking permits required in Nepal in the table below.
 Please read it carefully.

-With Us, you can easily get trekking permits for every region of Nepal by paying only a 10% charge and 13% VAT.
+With us, you can quickly get trekking permits for every region of Nepal by paying only a 10% charge and 13% VAT.

-You can contact us on the contact details given below to Order Trekking Permits.
+You can contact us using the contact details given below to order trekking permits.

 Email: [email protected]